IkomovONE/Flutter_Messenger_App/ReadME.txt

 Hello,

 When I was making my project, I was using Android Studio.
 And for running my project, I highly recommend you to open it through Android Studio as well.
-As this is a mobile development course, you should open it through android emulator.
+As this is a mobile development course project, you should open it through android emulator.

 How to open my project through emulator in android studio: